 - Make a plan: “When you feel overwhelmed and don’t have a plan of what needs to be completed, you’ll often work on the easy or unimportant stuff first or get distracted by email or social media,” Matthews said.
 A better course of action is to prioritize your tasks.
 “Break down overwhelming projects into smaller tasks,” Matthews adds.
 If you can, commit to a doable amount of tasks to finish each day and stick to it.
 Sometimes the mere action of creating a plan helps you to move forward because you’re already working on it.
 Enquist says that you should “prepare with rigor,” since this is where “clearly defining your strategies and tactics will help you later in staving off task paralysis.”
 If it helps, consider it a script and then “develop and stick to a thoughtful plan.”

-- Cut your goal in half: If it still all feels a bit overwhelming, realize that you don’t have to shoot for number one.
+- Set attainable goals: If it still all feels a bit overwhelming, realize that you don’t have to shoot for number one.
 Unlike Marie Kondo’s Konmari ethos, which suggests you rid yourself of anything that doesn’t spark joy, in Acuff’s book, he suggests that If you’re trying to declutter your home, start small.
 For instance, start by cleaning just the basement instead of the whole house.
 Attaining a smaller goal motivates us to repeat it.